A family of craftsmen and entrepreneurs

 In 2012, the company where Erica works went bankrupt.
 Although she cannot weave, she buys two large looms.
 With plenty of time on her hands, it seems like a good time to learn something new.
 Her approach is simply to practice a lot.
 She doesn't just learn to weave.
 She also remembers her mother's enthusiasm for wool.
 With a book by the knitting icons Carlos and Anne at the ready, Erica discovers the special, raw Norwegian Rauma wool.
 A type of wool that, as it turns out, is not available in the Netherlands.
 Buy and sell yourself.
 And a few months later, Wol in Huis was a fact.
 The start of the largest Rauma webshop in the Netherlands!

 'I enjoy the contact with people who are also enthusiastic about wool as a natural product.'

 Scandinavian weaving as a unique hobby

 And the looms?
 She still has it!
 As Wol in Huis grew, Erica continued to develop herself.
 'Within ten years I wanted to be able to call myself a wool specialist.
 That was my goal.'
 So she took weaving lessons and took courses to learn all kinds of handicraft techniques.
 Now she translates Norwegian patterns with ease, knows everything about felting and weaves her own scarves and bags in a traditional way - with ten shafts.
 And although weaving is one of the most important textile production methods, today there are not many people who master the craft.
 'The weaving process is so satisfying.
-I feel privileged that I can make my own fabric from loose threads.
+It is the magical process of processing loose threads into a cohesive fabric that continues to intrigue me and I feel privileged to be able to do this.
 But it is a labour-intensive job, which is why I only work with the high-quality Rauma wool that stays beautiful for a long time!'